Female Sterilization Reversals Information Leaflet

 You need to wait at least 3 weeks before having intercourse to allow the tubes to heal fully.

 Alternatives to surgery – Your other options to surgery are for you to consider IVF (test tube baby) or adoption.
-IVF is sometimes a more appropriate treatment for you, particularly if your tubes have been excised or are very short from the sterilisation procedure.
+IVF is sometimes a more appropriate treatment for you, particularly if your tubes have been removed or are very short from the sterilisation procedure.
 This will be discussed at your consultation.
-A laparoscopy (looking inside your abdomen with a telescope) may be advised prior to considering a reversal procedure or IVF if it is considered likely that the tubes are very short.
+A laparoscopy (looking inside your abdomen with a telescope) may be advised prior to considering a reversal procedure if there are any concerns that the tubes are very short.

 Consent – At the clinic or prior to your surgery you will be asked to sign a form to say that you understand the procedure and potential complications and give your consent to the procedure.
 If you have any questions they please write these down and discuss them with the consultant prior to consenting.

-No Pregnancy – If you are not pregnant after 6 months then we advise that you are reviewed in the clinic.
-We can arrange for an x-ray of your fallopian tubes to ensure that they are open and discuss the potential for other fertility issues and how they could be overcome.
+No Pregnancy – If you are not pregnant after 6-9 months then we advise that you are reviewed in the clinic.
+We can arrange for a test of your fallopian tubes to ensure that they are open and discuss the potential for other fertility issues and how they could be overcome.

 To print this Female Sterilization Reversal Information Leaflet, please click the “save page as pdf” badge at the top of this page on the right.